KENnotcode/PaSCAN-QR-Code-based-Attendance-Management-System-With-SMS-Notification/README.md

    ```python
    python PaSCAN QR Code-based Attendance Management System WIth SMS Notification.py
    ```
+    Or simple click the start button in Visual Studio Code

 5. In the window that opens, click on 'Configure PaSCAN values'.
 Enter required values.
 Restart application using the above command.